Let's make some juicy oven-baked chicken breasts that go with everything!

 How to Make Oven-Baked Chicken Breasts

-- Prep your chicken breasts with healthy fat and your favorite seasonings.
-My go-to is extra virgin olive oil.
+- Seasoning: Prep your chicken breasts with a small drizzle or spray of healthy fat (extra virgin olive oil, avocado oil, or ghee) and salt & pepper at a minimum.
+My go-to for fat is a spray or drizzle with extra virgin olive oil.

-- Let your breasts rest for at least 5 minutes before slicing for the juiciest results.
+- Resting: Let chicken rest for at least 5 minutes before slicing for the juiciest results.
 Resting the meat prevents the juices from running out.

 When choosing chicken, I prefer using organic, air-chilled chicken breasts whenever possible.
 Here’s why: